saltyrtc/saltyrtc-task-webrtc-java/README.md

 to make sure that you always get the exact same versions of your dependencies.

-## Signatures
+## Hashes

-These are the SHA256 signatures for the published releases of this project:
+These are the SHA256 hashes for the published releases of this project:

 - v0.3.1: `27856a600db2fe1e1a8d8449123c4a110a481ca828cfa43ee618a65f86ca83d0`
 - v0.3.0: `66a92915c1936a8065aa2cbb824ee6ba91d0c2667c22aa0f0bc88a79a4f710fe`